winkelict/ADXL362/README.md

 - Functions / parameters should not allow options/combinations that the accelerometer cannot execute
 - As many default values for parameters as possible, in order from most to least used (estimated) allowing for quick implementation for most use cases while still enabling all functionality.
 - Intuitive usage of all code, functions, parameters
   - when not in conflict with first rule, use datasheet terminology
-- All functions return a unique negative status (if possible) value when an error occured, and exit the function immediately after that
+- All functions return a unique negative status (if possible) value when an error occurred, and exit the function immediately after that
-  - this makes it easy to look for which problem occured and fix it
+  - this makes it easy to look for which problem occurred and fix it
 - Development: start with debug mode 'on', allowing for extra checks of correct parameter combinations.
 - as little RAM usage as possible
 - as little flash usage as possible